Visiting Beijing Guide: Everything I Wish I Knew

 ▢ An hour taxi ride into the city costs around $14 USD.

-▢ The DiDi taxi pickup area is not located at the exit.
+▢ The DiDi taxi pickup area at the airport is not located at the exit.
 To get there, you cross the street after exiting the airport to a big white building that says “Lost and Found.”
 Take the elevator to B2 and look for the taxi pickup area.

 ▢ Don’t trust the pickup spots shown on the Didi App.
 Taxis will only go to the designated pickup spot in the garage.